Tangerine-Community/Tangerine/README.md

 Digitize your EGMA and EGRA data collection with Tangerine.
 All results you collect can be exported as a spreadsheet.

-This is one of two main Tangerine software repositories, the other is Tangerine-client.
-You will want to run this if you are planning on running a Tangerine server for editing assessments and uploading data from tablets.
+This is one of two main Tangerine software repositories, the other is docker-tangerine-tree.
+The docker-tangerine-tree repository will soon be included with this one.
+You will want to use this repository if you are planning on running a Tangerine server for editing assessments and uploading data from tablets.

+The client directory contains the code for the client app used for data entry.
+It has its own build process and is not yet integrated with server.

 ## Installation